-If you have someone who is not contributing, please grade them on the rubric below and have the whole team present it to me.
+If you have someone who is not contributing, please contact me EARLY and grade them on the rubric below.
+The whole team has to present this to me EARLY with all present.

 Collaboration Rubric

 1 2 3 4 Research & Gather Information Does not collect any information that relates to the topic.
 Collects very little information-some relates to the topic.
 Collects some basic informationmost relates to the topic.
 Collects a great deal of informationall relates to the topic.
 Share Information Does not relay any information to teammates.
 Relays very little informationsome relates to the topic.
 Relays some basic informationmost relates to the topic.
 Relays a great deal of informationall relates to the topic.
 Be Punctual Does not finish any deliverables Finishes most deliverables late Brings most deliverables on time.
 Brings in all deliverables on time.
 Fulfill Team Role's Duties Does not perform any duties of assigned team role.
 Performs very little duties.
 Performs nearly all assigned duties.
 Performs all duties of assigned team role.
 Participate in Meetings Does not speak during meetings.
 Either gives too little information or information which is irrelevant to topic.
 Offers some informationmost is relevant.
 Offers a fair amount of important informationall is relevant.
 Share Equally Tries to shift the work onto other team members.
 Reluctant to take on equal work.
 Takes on some work but resists doing an equal share.
 Usually steps up to take his or her fair share of work.
 Always steps up to take the task head on.
 Listen to Other Teammates Is always talking- -never allows anyone else to speak.
 Usually doing most of the talkingrarely allows others to speak.
 Listens, but sometimes talks too much.
 Listens and speaks a fair amount.
 Cooperate with Teammates Usually argues with teammates.
 Shoots down every idea.
 Shoots down too many good ideas, or does not provide reasons for disagreeing.
 Never argues with teammates, even when he or she should probably speak up.
 Shows good judgment by speaking up and providing logical reasons when he or she disagrees.